Land Day

-In 1976, in response to the Israeli government's announcement of a plan to expropriate thousands of dunams of land for state purposes, a general strike and marches were organized in Arab towns from the Galilee to the Negev.
-In the ensuing confrontations with the Israeli army and police, six unarmed Arab citizens were killed, about one hundred were wounded, and hundreds of others arrested.
+In 1976, the Israeli government announced a plan to confiscate some 20,000 dunam of land for state purposes between the Arab villages of Sakhnin and Arraba, of which 6,300 dunam was Arab-owned.
+It formed part of the Israeli government's strategy aimed at the Judaization of the Galilee.
+In response, Arab towns declared a general strike and marches were organized from the Galilee to the Negev.
+The Israeli military and police killed six unarmed Arab demonstrators, half of whom were women; injured one hundred more; and arrested hundreds of others.

 Scholarship on the Israeli–Palestinian conflict recognizes Land Day as a pivotal event in the struggle over land and in the relationship of Arab citizens to the Israeli state and body politic.
 It is significant in that it was the first time since 1948 that Arabs in Israel organized a response to Israeli policies as a Palestinian national collective.
 An important annual day of commemoration in the Palestinian national political calendar ever since, it is marked not only by Arab citizens of Israel, but also by Palestinians all over the world.